ExploreLearning

-ExploreLearning is a Charlottesville, Virginia-based company which operates a large library of interactive online simulations for mathematics and science education in grades 3–12 called 'Gizmos'.
+ExploreLearning is a Charlottesville, Virginia-based education technology company that operates a large library of interactive online simulations for mathematics and science education in grades 3–12 called 'Gizmos'.
 ExploreLearning also makes Reflex, an online, game-based system for math fact memorization.
 ExploreLearning is a business unit of Cambium Learning Group.

+History

+The company was founded in 1999 by David Shuster.

+In 2017, ExploreLearning acquired IS3D, LLC for an undisclosed amount.

 Products

 Gizmos

 "Gizmos" are a collection of online interactive simulations that are operated by ExploreLearning.
 The simulations are centered on science education and mathematics.

-These simulations have been recognized with many educational awards.
+These simulations have been recognized with educational awards.
 The Gizmos earned finalist honors from the Software and Information Industry Association.
-They have been the subject of numerous scholarly studies of educational technology.
+They have been the subject of scholarly studies of educational technology.

 Reflex

-Reflex is an adaptive, game-based solution for assessing and developing math fact fluency in grade 2-8 students.
-Reflex has been recognized with many educational awards, including the "Best K-12 Instructional Solution" Codie award from the Software and Information Industry Association.
+Reflex is for assessing and developing math fact fluency in grade 2-8 students.